 What is the Difference Between a Palmetto Bug and a Cockroach?

 Palmetto bugs squarely number among bugs that look like roaches.
-You may also be wondering: are palmetto bugs the same thing as cockroaches?
+You may also be wondering: Are palmetto bugs the same thing as cockroaches?
 Palmetto bug is actually a nickname for the American cockroach.
 These cockroaches are often called palmetto bugs in the southeastern United States, particularly in Florida.
 The name comes from their love of palmetto trees; since they can so often be found on palmettos, they’ve gained the nickname ‘palmetto bug’.

 Roach or Cockroach?

-Many people also wonder: are roaches the same thing as cockroaches?
+Many people also wonder: Are roaches the same thing as cockroaches?
 In fact, a cockroach is the same thing as a roach, and vice versa.
 ‘Roach’ is simply the shortened version of ‘cockroach’.
 It’s a term used by many for convenience, but don’t worry—it doesn’t refer to a different type of insect.

 Wood Roach or Cockroach?

 Finally, we have the notorious wood roaches–they certainly qualify as bugs that look like roaches.
 Are wood roaches cockroaches?
-Once again, wood roach is nothing more than a nickname given to a particular species of cockroach, the Pennsylvania wood roach.
+Once again, the wood roach is nothing more than a nickname given to a particular species of cockroach, the Pennsylvania wood roach.
 Wood roaches are so named because they favor wooded areas and piles of firewood.
 They don’t generally come into homes, like other species of roach, but they may catch an accidental ride on firewood.

 Thank you for reading!
 Have some feedback for us?
 Contact the AZ Animals editorial team.